Where do you start?

 What is your process?

-Once I understand your goals, then we begin to source and uncover problems and solutions.
+First, let’s learn your goals, interests and what resonates with you.
+Then we begin to uncover problems and figure out solutions.

-The Asian employees at your company know what they experience and they know what they need.
+The Asian employees at your company know what they experience and what they need.
 And they will talk to me.
-The category of “Asian” is deep and wide, but what they face is similar to the other AANHPIs.
+The category of “Asian” is deep and wide, but what we face is similar to the other AANHPIs.
 My role is to listen, facilitate, validate and summarize what your Asian employees are concerns, needs and requests.
-Then I , anonymize, articulate in a non-threatening manner for Non-Asians to able to hear.
+Then I, anonymize, articulate in a non-threatening manner for Non-Asians to able to hear.

 Can you engage my employees?

-Yes, I can.
 As a presenter/professional speaker it is my responsibility to keep you engaged.
 If you fall asleep or do not remember the points of my program, then the blame is on me.
-One of the reasons, no one falls asleep is because I have a short attention span too.
 The presentation has to be interactive to get attention and to be remembered.
 My experience as a corporate entertainer and working primarily with engineers has given me special powers to connect with techies.

 What is your professional background?